mahmoud-mess/GameOfLife/README.md

 - **Polymorphism**: Designing adaptable interfaces for different simulation modes.

-The simulation is built using an HMI (Human-Machine Interface) architecture, as shown in the diagram below.
+The simulation is built using an HMI (Human-Machine Interface) architecture.
 This layered design promotes separation of concerns, flexibility, and extensibility.

 - The **Components Layer** contains the core game logic, including the `Cell` and `Grid` classes.
 - The **Service Layer** provides the `GameOfLifeBase` class, which serves as the connection between the components and the higher-level interfaces.